MicrosoftDocs/windows-dev-docs/hub/apps/get-started/simple-photo-viewer-winui3.md

 The app that we'll be building carries image files around with it in the form of asset files; and those are the photos that it displays.
 In this section you'll add those assets to your project.
 But first you'll need to obtain a copy of the files.

 1. So clone (or download as a `.zip`) the Windows App SDK samples repo (see [WindowsAppSDK-Samples](https://github.com/microsoft/WindowsAppSDK-Samples)).
-Having done that, you'll find the asset files that we'll be using in the folder `\WindowsAppSDK-Samples\Samples\PhotoEditor\cs-winui\Assets\Samples`.
-If you want to see them in the repo online, then you can visit [WindowsAppSDK-Samples/Samples/PhotoEditor/cs-winui/Assets/Samples/](https://github.com/microsoft/WindowsAppSDK-Samples/tree/main/Samples/PhotoEditor/cs-winui/Assets/Samples).
+Having done that, you'll find the asset files that we'll be using in the folder `\WindowsAppSDK-Samples\Samples\PhotoEditor\cs-winui\Assets\Samples` (use this folder for both a C# and a C++/WinRT project).
+If you want to see those files in the repo online, then you can visit [WindowsAppSDK-Samples/Samples/PhotoEditor/cs-winui/Assets/Samples/](https://github.com/microsoft/WindowsAppSDK-Samples/tree/main/Samples/PhotoEditor/cs-winui/Assets/Samples).

 2. In **File Explorer**, select that **Samples** folder, and copy it to the clipboard.